Conjunctions Lesson Plans: Creative Teaching Strategies

 Conjunctions can be tough with the punctuation rules.
 You’re joining clauses, phrases, and words with conjunctions.
 Remind classes of punctuation rules as you build sentences.
 If you are writing with students, ask them, “would a sentence be improved if you combined two simple sentences and threw in a conjunctive adverb?”
 Be sure to emphasize the terms by using them naturally in class and to empower them in their writing

 An easy extension activity with literature crosses over with writing.
 Ask students to write about whatever literature you are doing using a certain number of conjunctions.
 Finally, You can also pull sentences that contain conjunctions from your stories.
-Ask students to find conjunctions in literature for you and discuss them.
+Ask students to find them in literature for you and discuss them.

 Grammar activities to teach conjunctions can be fun.
 Do you need a lesson plan on conjunctions?
 Add these grammar ideas.